 There are about three-quarters of a million people living in Derbyshire and the county has a higher proportion of older people than England.
-For example 55% of people in Derbyshire are aged over 40 compared to 49% in England.
-The proportion of older people in Derbyshire is increasing at a faster rate than England.
+The number of people aged 65+ makes up 18.6% of Derbyshire's population; the average for England and Wales is 16.4%.
+The proportion of older people in Derbyshire is growing and increasing at a faster rate than England.
 By 2033 28% of the population in Derbyshire will be aged over 65, 15% over 75 and 6% over 85.